sara-sabr/github-evaluation/slide-one.md

 ## Purpose

 The following questions will be answered:
-  - The lenght to complete each course
+  - Time of completetion for each course
   - Specify a set of courses for each team member

 Note: This will only appear in the speaker notes window.